ChristopherDrum/status-line-classics/trinity/docs/README.md

 # Trinity

+## About "Trinity" for Status Line

+There really isn't much to say about adapting Trinity for the small screen.
+The game does an initial check at startup for the interpreter's supported screen width and stops the game if the width is too narrow.
+This, to me, was an odd choice because the game is almost entirely fine without that check.

+The only matters of concern were
+1. Overlay quote boxes that pop up at certain events
+2. Some status line locations can be too long to fit without cropping, in the event of a special player state like "(in the perambulator)" appended to a long location name.
+In that particular case, "(in the pram)" proved to be an effective truncation.
+But, like Nord and AMFV, a more generalized solution of "super terse descriptions" for use on small screens may be useful.

+The status line was already doing appropriate work to center location names on screen.
+However, perhaps due to the hard-coded line breaks, the quotation boxes do not handle themselves so flexibly, and instead hard-code spacing values that assume a wider screen.
+Longer quotations are definitely a challenge to fit on the small screen.
+I have opted to format them and preserve the gameplay element precisely.

+There are a few other potential ways to handle this:
+1. Only display quotations that fit on the interpreter's screen
+2. Supply multiple versions of each quotation, with line breaks unique to each version.
+For example, "original," "small," and "tiny," screen variations, perhaps?
+The inclusion of extra, redundant text risks pushing the final build size over the 256K limit, however.
+3. Provide an alternate presentation style for the quotations on small screens.
+Perhaps they could be shown full-screen, rather than as a floating overlay, with a "hit any key to continue" prompt?
+Perhaps they could be presented in-line with the main body of the game text, with some special formatting to make it stand out?

 ## The Game

 Trinity is a 1986 interactive fiction game written by Brian Moriarty and published by Infocom.